How to Change Task Manager Theme in Windows 11

 Summary

-You can easily customize the Task Manager in Windows 11 to suit your visual preferences.
+You can customize the Task Manager in Windows 11 to suit your visual preferences.
 By navigating to the settings menu, you can toggle between Light and Dark modes.
-This ensures your system monitoring tools remain comfortable to view while maintaining the modern Fluent Design aesthetic.
+This way, your system monitoring tools are comfortable to look at and fit the modern Windows style.

 Can I set Task Manager to Dark Mode while keeping Windows in Light Mode?